Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 #>  $ TAX        : Factor w/ 434 levels "Alfisols_Aqualfs_Albaqualfs",..: 1 2 3 4 5 6 7 8 9 10 ...
 ```

-Our objective is to develop a function to translate WRB classed into USDA classes with a help of some soil properties.
-We can try to add soil pH and clay content to increase accuracy of the model:
+Our objective is to develop a function to translate WRB classes into USDA classes with help of some soil properties.
+We can try to add soil pH and clay content to increase the accuracy of the model:

 ```r